 Africa is the only major region where capital income, food and industrial productions have declined over an extended time.
 Almost all African economies are in deep crisis and this state of affairs is largely attributed to the slow pace of industrialization.
 Over seventy percent of Africa's population survives on agriculture and any efforts geared at African industrialization carries no meaning without addressing the shortcomings in the agricultural sector.
-Michael Todaro has observed that at the heart of an African dilemma is an inexorable economic decline, drop in per capita incomes, rapid increases in population, loss of export revenues, the curtailment of foreign investment, other destruction of fragile ecosystem and the durability of many countries, even to feed their people and meet other basic needs.
+Michael Todaro observes that at the heart of an African dilemma is an inexorable economic decline, drop in per capita incomes, rapid increases in population, loss of export revenues, the curtailment of foreign investment, the destruction of fragile ecosystem and the vulnerability of many countries, to the extent of failing to meet basic human needs".